Determination of $|V_{cb}|$ using $B\to D\ell\nu_\ell$ Decays at Belle II: Experimental procedure

 \subsubsection{Electroweak corrections}

 As discussed in Sec.~\ref{sec:theo}, the charged current vertex in the decay $B\to D\ell\nu_\ell$ can receive both short- and long-distance electroweak corrections that affect the extraction of $|V_{cb}|$.
 The modifier on the short-distance electroweak correction $\eta_\mathrm{EW}$ is fully correlated between charged and neutral $B$~decays.
 The long-distance Coulomb correction resulting from virtual photon exchange between the $D$ meson and the lepton affects only the neutral $B$~mode.
-Given that the value of this correction is not precisely known, we assume $\delta^{0}_C = \delta^{+}_C = 0$ and assign a nuisance parameter with width of 0.023 to $\delta^{0}_C$ corresponding to the estimated order of magnitude of such effects~\cite{PhysRevD.41.1736}.\\[1ex]
+Given that the value of this correction is not precisely known, we assume $\delta^{0}_C = \delta^{+}_C = 0$ and assign a nuisance parameter with width of 0.023 to $\delta^{0}_C$ corresponding to the estimated order of magnitude of such effects~\cite{PhysRevD.41.1736} when performing the isospin average.
+The averaged fit yields $\delta^0_C = 0.023 \times (-0.09 \pm 0.94)$.\\[1ex]

 After pruning nuisance parameters with negligible impact on the fit, the model includes 550 constrained parameters and 62 unconstrained parameters, including the (linked) signal normalization parameters across channels, bin-by-bin variations for the true $D$ background, and overall normalizations for the major background components.